vigor-nf/vigor-nf.github.io/index.md

 {::options parse_block_html="true" /}

 {: .text-justify}
-We measure runtime performance on Intel Xeon #5-2667 machines at 90% occupancy of the NF's main data structure and compare it with performance of [Click](https://github.com/tbarbette/fastclick) modular router based on DPDK kernel bypass framework.
+We measure runtime performance on Intel Xeon E5-2667@3.30 GHz machines with 10 Gbps NICs at 90% occupancy of the NF's main data structure and compare it with performance of [Click](https://github.com/tbarbette/fastclick) modular router based on DPDK kernel bypass framework.
 Only for the policer we couldn't find off-the-shelf Click element so we use [moonpol](https://github.com/erkinkirdan/moonpol/) instead.

 Vigor does not support batching, so all Vigor NFs process 1 packet at a time.
 However we measure performance of the default batching mode for the baseline NFs as well as their non-batching versions.